Silverpop/mobile-connector-sdk-ios/README.md

 ### <a name="UBFManager"/>UBFManager

-The UBFManager manages posting UBF events through the Engage JSON Universal Events web services.
-A UBFManager singleton instance should be created in your AppDelegate class.
-Failing to initialize the UBFManager in your AppDelegate and rather somewhere else in your application may lead to certain UBF events such as "installed" or "session started" from being captured since they may occur before anywhere else in your application has the opportunity to initialize an instance of the UBFManager.
+The ```UBFManager``` manages posting UBF events through the Engage JSON Universal Events web services.
+A ```UBFManager``` singleton instance should be created in your ```AppDelegate``` class.
+Failing to initialize the ```UBFManager``` in your ```AppDelegate``` and rather somewhere else in your application may lead to certain UBF events such as "installed" or "session started" from being captured since they may occur before anywhere else in your application has the opportunity to initialize an instance of the ```UBFManager```.

 ####Purpose

-The goal of UBFManager is serve the simple purpose of posting UBF Universal Events to Engage while masking the more complicated management tasks such as (network reachability, persistence, and authentication) from the SDK user.
+The goal of ```UBFManager``` is serve the simple purpose of posting UBF Universal Events to Engage while masking the more complicated management tasks such as (network reachability, persistence, and authentication) from the SDK user.

 * tracking UBF events - Posts your individual events to Engage.
 Local cache is taken into consideration and events are not posted until "ubfEventCacheSize" configuration value is reached.
 Once that value is reached then the events are batched and sent to Engage to reduce network traffic.
 You may set the value of "ubfEventCacheSize" if you do not wish for local caching to take palce.
 * handleLocalNotification - utility method invoked SDK user invokes when their application receives a local notificaiton